papajessie/swcpy/docs/translate.md

     hn_cc_3_epSpacebear_w4_e_title 'New Troop: Ongidae Oppressor'
     hn_cc_3_epSpacebear_w4_r_body 'While the Bufopel normally prefer peace, they will unite in conflict to defend themselves.
 Their immense strength makes them fearsome opponents.
 This unit takes less damage from attacks, the longer it remains in battle.
 Claim special samples of this troop to deploy immediately!' hn_cc_3_epSpacebear_w4_r_title 'New Troop: Bufopel Protector'
+    hn_cc_3_epTrixie_w1_HQ6-_body 'Targeting Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.
+Claim samples of this troop to deploy immediately! [c][FFB74A]HQ Level 7 and Cantina required to train additional Orbak Marauder units.[-][/c]' hn_cc_3_epTrixie_w1_HQ7+_body 'A mercenary mounted atop a powerful Orbak.
+Focusing on Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.
+Claim samples of this troop to deploy immediately!' hn_cc_3_epTrixie_w1_e_title 'New Mercenary: Orbak Marauder'
+    hn_cc_3_epTrixie_w2_HQ6-_body 'Targeting Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.
+Claim samples of this troop to deploy immediately! [c][FFB74A]HQ Level 7 and Cantina required to train additional Orbak Marauder units.[-][/c]' hn_cc_3_epTrixie_w2_HQ7+_body 'A mercenary mounted atop a powerful Orbak.
+Focusing on Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.
+Claim samples of this troop to deploy immediately!' hn_cc_3_epTrixie_w2_e_title 'New Mercenary: Orbak Marauder'
+    hn_cc_3_epTrixie_w3_HQ6-_body 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage. [c][FFB74A]HQ Level 7 and Cantina required to train additional Orbak Marauder units.[-][/c]' hn_cc_3_epTrixie_w3_HQ7+_body 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.' hn_cc_3_epTrixie_w3_e_title 'New Equipment: Elite Orbak Marauder'
+    hn_cc_3_epTrixie_w4_HQ6-_body 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage. [c][FFB74A]HQ Level 7 and Cantina required to train additional Orbak Marauder units.[-][/c]' hn_cc_3_epTrixie_w4_HQ7+_body 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.Claim special samples of this troop to deploy immediately!' hn_cc_3_epTrixie_w4_e_title 'New Equipment: Elite Orbak Marauder'
     hn_cc_3_fangFighter_body 'The Fang Fighter is especially effective against vehicle units, using a barrage of proton torpedos to cause massive damage across a wide area.
 Collect Data Fragments for this starship only during the Rogue One Special Event!' hn_cc_3_fangFighter_title 'Special Event Starships'
     hn_cc_3_fangFighter_title2 'Fang Fighter'